aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

       \hline
       Proxy returns an      & KMSInvalidStateException            & The ciphertext that the external \\
 invalid ciphertext          & (Decrypt, ReEncrypt)                & key store proxy submitted for \\
-                            &                                     & decryption, or the encryption context, \\
+                            &                                     & decryption, or the encryption \\
-                            &                                     & is corrupted, missing, or otherwise \\
+                            &                                     & context, is corrupted, missing, \\
-                            &                                     & invalid. \\
+                            &                                     & or otherwise invalid. \\
       \hline
-      Proxy returns an      & XksKeyInvalidConfigurationException & The external key store proxy \\
+      Proxy returns an      & XksKeyInvalidConfigurationException & The external key associated  \\
-InvalidKeyUsageException    & (CreateKey)                         & rejected the request because \\
+InvalidKeyUsageException    & (CreateKey)                         & with this KMS key in an  \\
-                            & KMSInvalidStateException            & the external key does not \\
+                            & KMSInvalidStateException            & external key store does not \\
-                            & (Cryptographic operations)          & support the requested  \\
+                            & (Cryptographic operations)          & support the requested operation. \\
-                            &                                     & operation.             \\
+                            &                                     & Enable the operation on the \\
+                            &                                     & key in your external HSM,\\
-                            &                                     &                        \\
+                            &                                     & and try the request again. \\
       \hline
       Proxy returns an      & XksProxyIncorrectAuthentication     & The external key store proxy \\
 AuthenticationFailedException  & CredentialException              & rejected the request because \\